Taken from Chapter 2 of Christianity and Liberalism.

 It is true that there is a time for everything under the sun, and that would include tolerance.
 But in our politically correct world, where every form of sexual sin and immoral behavior falls under the label of “tolerance”, we must also remember that there is a time to be intolerant as well.
 Whenever a preacher — no matter how famous, deviates from the essential doctrines of Christianity and preaches another gospel, that is the time our tolerance must become intolerance!
-We must never lock arms and embrace the likes of T.D.
-Jakes, Creflo Dollar, Kenneth Copeland, Jessie Duplantis, Fredrick Price, Rick Warren, Patricia King, Ed Young, Jr., Myles Monroe, Joseph Prince, Steven Furtick, Joyce Meyer, Brian Houston, Joel Osteen, Pat Robertson, Benny Hinn, Paula White, Rob Bell, Mike Bickle, Cindy Jacobs, Bill Johnson, Brian McLaren, Bethel Music, Paul Crouch and TBN, God TV, Jesus Culture, Philips, Craig & Dean, to name just a few.
+We must never lock arms with false teachers like T.D.
+Jakes, Creflo Dollar, Kenneth Copeland, Jessie Duplantis, Fredrick Price, Rick Warren, Patricia King, Ed Young, Jr., Myles Monroe, Joseph Prince, Steven Furtick, Joyce Meyer, Christine Cain, Rod Parsley, Brian Houston, Joel Osteen, Pat Robertson, Benny Hinn, Paula White, Rob Bell, Mike Bickle, Cindy Jacobs, Bill Johnson, Brian McLaren, Bethel Music, TBN, God TV, Jesus Culture, Philips, Craig & Dean, to name just a few.

-When prosperity, word of faith, self-esteem, visions and dreams, social justice, erroneous views of salvation and the Trinity are promulgated, intolerance is our only option.
-When love and unity trump sound doctrine, this too can only be described as liberalism.
+When prosperity, word of faith, self-esteem, visions and dreams, social justice, erroneous views of salvation, and the Trinity are promulgated, our only option is intolerance.

 “But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.”
 Galatians 1:8